 Remember, you are flying into Malta International Airport (MLA) and flying out from Catania Airport in Sicily (CTA).

 Valletta 6 nights – Victoria Hotel

 Syracuse 2 nights – Hotel Mercure or similar

 Agrigento 1 night – Hotel della Valle or similar

 Palermo 3 nights – Hotel Garibaldi or similar

 Taormina 2 nights – Giardini Naxos Hotel Ceasar Palace or similar

-SACRED TOUR OF MALTA AND SICILY PRICE DOES *NOT* INCLUDE:
+SACRED DESTINATIONS OF MALTA AND SICILY TOUR PRICE DOES *NOT* INCLUDE: